gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Policies page is where policies are defined.
 On create, the type of policy is selected, a name, description, and scope are defined.
     - This permission is recommended for those responsible for configuring and managing policies either at the Master Tenant or Subtenant.
     -
+  * - Admin: Profiles
+    - none,read,full
+    - Allows or disallows access to Profiles (|profileObjects|)
+    - Profiles are where |profileTypes| profiles are created and managed.
+    - This permission is recommended for those responsible for managing secrets and other metadata that needs to be accessed by provisioning and automation processes.
+    -
   * - Admin: Provisioning Settings
     - None, Full
     - Allows or disallows access to the Settings tab of the Administration > Provisioning page.